mahdikarimi-web/Symbol-Prediction/Extract News Sentiment/README.md

     pip install pandas vaderSentiment

-Usage"
+Usage:

 1. Prepare your data: Place your CSV files containing news articles in the Merge news data folder.
 Ensure that the last column of each CSV file contains the article titles.

+3. modify the address of merge_data_folder and sentiment_data_folder on you own computer.

-2. Run the script: Execute the script to process the CSV files and generate sentiment scores:
+4. Run the script: Execute the script to process the CSV files and generate sentiment scores:

         python ens.py

-3. Output: The processed CSV files with sentiment scores will be saved in the Extract News Sentiment folder.
+5. Output: The processed CSV files with sentiment scores will be saved in the Extract News Sentiment folder.
 Each output file will be named as topic-sentiment.csv, where topic is derived from the input filename.